"Remember when you were a kid and you'd hold your breath when you run past a graveyard?"

 - Let's You and Him Fight: Max and Mona briefly before forming an alliance together.

-- Never Trust a Trailer: The trailers focused on brief moments of CGI hallucinations and misleading snippets of dialogue to make it seem like the film has a supernatural edge, which would have been a literal extension of the first game's Norse mythology themes.
+- Never Trust a Trailer: The trailers focused on brief moments of CGI hallucinations and misleading snippets of dialogue to make it seem like the film has a supernatural edge a la Constantine, which would have been a literal extension of the first game's Norse mythology themes.

 - Race Lift: Caucasian Deputy Chief Jim Bravura from the games is turned into African-American Internal Affairs Lieutenant played by Ludacris.